kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I ask Paul if he's ever had to clear a fat-berg from someone's drain.
 - He tells me yes.
 - I ask him how.
-- He says he gets the rod, pokes it down, and just keeps pushing on it.
+- He says he gets the rod, pokes it down, and just keeps poking on it.
-- *You just keep going at it and eventually it gives*, he says.
+- *You just keep poking at it and eventually it gives*, he says.
-- In the Autumn of this year, I will ask [Lea Batton](../pre-2001/1991.md#lea-batton) on Facebook to tell Paul my story is like a fat-berg, *you just keep at it for long enough and eventually it'll move on through*.
+- In the Autumn of this year, I will ask [Lea Batton](../pre-2001/1991.md#lea-batton) on Facebook to tell Paul my story is like a fat-berg, *you keep poking at it for long enough and eventually it just gives*.
-- Paul, it will transpire, and all his mates, know [Ugly](../2024/august.md#ugly), pretty well by all accounts.
+- Paul, Lea, and all his mates, it will transpire, including my boyfriend in 2001 know [Ugly](../2024/august.md#ugly) - pretty well by all accounts.

 ## Moving back to UK